sledre/sledre/README.md

 pip3 install -r requirements.txt
 python3 setup.py -w <nbr_workers>
 ```
+If you wish to allow the Windows VMs internet access (and also LAN access if you don't setup any firewall rules), you can use the `--disable-network-isolation` option.

 ## Usage
 To run the project, just use the following command: